kinjames/Odin-project1-recipe/README.md

 This responsive recipe page is going to undergo some changes and be implemented to use an API.
 An API that will bascially bring 100's of recipes.
-It is going to be categorised in local and continental dishes
+It is going to be categorised in local and continental dishes It will work better with filter and sort and search.